Introduction

 ---|---|

-Numbers | DIDs and toll-free numbers that can be purchased and managed in order to receive calls (inbound/origination) |
+Numbers | DIDs and toll-free numbers that can be purchased and managed to receive calls (inbound/origination) |

 Messaging | Short Message Service (SMS) text messaging.
 Long code |